 HOA fees — they are a staple in any given homeowners association.
 But, what are they exactly?
 And what purpose do they serve?

-What is HOA fee?
-Also known as HOA dues or assessments, HOA fees are fees that homeowners associations collect from its members, i.e. homeowners.
+What is an HOA fee?
+Also known as HOA dues, HOA fees are fees that homeowners associations collect from its members, i.e. homeowners.
 When homeowners purchase a property within the HOA community, they agree to a set of covenants and rules set forth by the association.
 This includes paying HOA fees.

-While HOA fees are paid on a regular basis, the exact frequency depends on the association.
+While HOA fees are paid regularly, the exact frequency depends on the association.
 Some HOAs have an annual payment setup, while others use a quarterly structure.
-More often than not, though, HOAs charge assessments on a monthly basis.
+More often than not, though, HOAs charge fees on a monthly basis.

 What Do HOA Fees Cover?

 Homeowners associations require funding in order to operate smoothly and continuously.
 But, not all HOAs are created equal.
 As such, the services HOA fees cover can vary from HOA to HOA.
 Typically, though, you can expect your homeowners association dues to cover the following:

 - Maintenance and Repairs.
 Common areas and shared spaces require regular maintenance and the occasional repair work.
 In order to keep the community looking great and functioning well, a portion of the HOA fees should be allocated to maintenance and repairs.

 - Landscaping.
 Beautiful landscaping can have a significant impact on curb appeal.
 When curb appeal is high, property values tend to follow.

 - Insurance.
 Every HOA requires appropriate insurance coverage for various liabilities.

 - Amenities and Services.
 Living in an HOA community grants you access to members-only amenities such as swimming pools, private parks, clubhouses, playgrounds, and fitness centers.
 HOA fees also usually cover services such as trash removal, snow removal, and security services.